quiltdata/quilt/docs/Catalog/Embed.md

 Initialize the Embed.
 This command must be sent after the Embed is ready (see `ready` message reference for details).
+Supported SSO providers are listed in the [Technical Reference](../advanced-usage/technical-reference#single-sign-on-sso).

 ```ts
 interface InitCommand extends Command {